-Topiramate reduces heavy drinking in patients seeking to cut down on alcohol consumptionFebruary 14th, 2014 in Psychology & Psychiatry /
+Topiramate reduces heavy drinking in patients seeking to cut down on alcohol consumptionFebruary 14, 2014 in Medicine & Health / Psychology & Psychiatry

 Heavy drinking is common in the United States and takes a personal and societal toll, with an annual estimated cost of $223.5 billion due to losses in workplace productivity, health care and criminal justice expenses.
 Data shows that 23 percent of individuals age 12 or older reported drinking five or more drinks on one occasion in the previous month, and almost seven percent reported doing so on at least five days per month.
 Despite this, few heavy drinkers seek out treatment—especially those who do not meet the clinical criteria for an alcohol use disorder, but whose drinking causes substantial damage to individuals, their families and the community.

 Researchers at Penn Medicine have shown that the anticonvulsant medication, topiramate, previously shown to reduce drinking in patients committed to abstinence from alcohol, can also be helpful in treating problem drinkers whose aim is to curb their alcohol consumption – particularly among a specific group of patients whose genetic makeup appears to be linked to the efficacy of the therapy.
 Their findings are published in the current issue of the American Journal of Psychiatry.

 "This study represents an important next step in understanding and treating problem drinking," says Henry R. Kranzler, MD, professor of Psychiatry, director of Penn's Center for Studies of Addiction and lead author on the study.
 "Our study is the first we are aware of in which topiramate was evaluated as a treatment option for patients who want to limit their drinking to safe levels, rather than stop drinking altogether."